 - And fill in blocks of time in the daily planner to be sure I stay on track and keep out any unscheduled events (for the most part).

 There is an extra page for each day that I journal on as well.
 This includes a few things I am thankful for, any thoughts or ambitions that come into my head, etc.

 9:00 – Begin work

 And that’s it.
-That is currently the winning morning routine that I protect and execute daily (not Sunday), and I absolutely love
+That is currently the winning morning routine that I protect and execute daily (not Sunday), and I absolutely love this block of time.

 It’s 4 hours in the morning where I can make massive personal progress before my day even begins!